JakeSteam/blog-programming/_posts/2017-01-12-android-asynchronous-orm-database-install.md

 Whilst the actual installation is ORM specific, the overall mechanism of installing is applicable regardless of ORM, and even applicable to non-database background installations.

-Additionally, it’s worth pointing out that an asynchronous database installation on first launch isn’t necessarily the best implementation for all use cases.
-If there is a very large amount of data for example, it may be more efficient to copy the database on launch, synchronise it from a remote server, or have a small “default” database replaced later on during a sync.
+Additionally, it's worth pointing out that an asynchronous database installation on first launch isn't necessarily the best implementation for all use cases.
+If there is a very large amount of data for example, it may be more efficient to copy the database on launch, synchronise it from a remote server, or have a small "default" database replaced later on during a sync.